The Amazing Criswell: Predictions

 Criswell's predictions were nationally syndicated and he appeared on the television show Criswell Predicts on KLAC Channel 13 (now KCOP-13) in Los Angeles as well as being recorded for syndication.
 His announcer was Bob Shields, who later played the judge on The Judge.
 Criswell wore heavy makeup in public after his live program was broadcast in Los Angeles.
 Only selected people were allowed in the KCOP studio during his broadcast.

 Criswell wrote several books of predictions, including 1968's Criswell Predicts: From Now to the Year 2000.
-In it, he claimed that Denver, Colorado would be struck by a ray from space that would cause all metal to adopt the qualities of rubber, leading to horrific accidents at amusement parks.
-He predicted mass cannibalism and the end of planet Earth, which he set as happening on August 18, 1999.
+In it, he claimed that Denver, Colorado, would be struck by a ray from space that would cause all metal to adopt the qualities of rubber, leading to horrific accidents at amusement parks.
+He predicted mass cannibalism and the end of planet Earth, which he set as happening on August 18, 1999 (which would have been his 92nd birthday).

 Criswell was a student of history.
 He believed history repeated itself, that the United States were the "modern Romans".
 Each day, he read the St. Louis Post-Dispatch looking for clues for his predictions.

-Some sources claim Criswell's most famous prediction was on The Jack Paar Program (1962–65) in March 1963, when he predicted that US President John F. Kennedy would not run for reelection in 1964 because something was going to happen to him in November 1963.
+On The Jack Paar Program in March 1963, he predicted US President John F. Kennedy would not run for reelection in 1964 because something was going to happen to him in November 1963.